Warhorse Brigade welcomes new leadership

-Col. Andrew Kiser, commander of 2nd Stryker Brigade Combat Team, 4th Infantry Division, addresses the Soldiers of 2SBCT, 4th Inf.
-Div. during a change of command ceremony June 25, 2021 at Fort Carson, Colo.
+FORT CARSON, Colo.—Soldiers from across the 2nd Stryker Brigade Combat Team, 4th Infantry Division gathered together during a change of command ceremony June 25, here, to bid farewell to outgoing commander, Col. Scott Knight of 2SBCT, 4th Inf.
+Div. and welcome Col. Andrew Kiser, incoming commander of 2SBCT, 4th Inf.
+Div.

 The change of command ceremony is a time-honored tradition in which the outgoing commander formally transfers their authority to the incoming commander.

-(U.S. Army photo by Sgt.
-Gabrielle Pena)
+“As I come to the end of my time as Warhorse 6, there is a bittersweet feeling that comes to me,” Knight said.
+“A power made possible by the Soldiers represented out in the field today.”

+Knight assumed command of 2SBCT on June 13, 2019.
+During his tenure, he led the brigade through a rotation at the Joint Readiness Training Center at Fort Polk, La. and oversaw the brigade’s conversion from an infantry to Stryker formation.
+He led the organization during the challenging COVID-19 pandemic, where the organization was still able to maintain readiness and improve initiatives to place people first all the while mitigating the virus’ impact.

 |Date Taken: